Dr. David Nawrocki

 Computer Programs

-You will use the PMSPP Student Package which you have a legal license to use upon purchase of the manual.
-You will have access to CRSP Dataset for stock prices from January 1926 to December 2007.
-By late February 2009, the CRSP database will be updated to December 2008.
-You will also have access to the Morningstar Equities (MarketBase) and DRI Basic Economics databases and Global Insight Economic Dataset.
+You will use the PMSP Student Package which you have a legal license to use upon purchase of the manual.
+You will have access to CRSP Dataset for stock prices from January 1926 to December 2019.
+By late February 2021, the CRSP database will be updated to December 2020.
+You will also have access to the Morningstar Equities (MarketBase), FRED, and Global Insight Economic Dataset.
 None of the data will have to be gathered and typed.
 You will not be required to do any programming in a computer language.
 The copying of any computer software or data from the databases is expressly prohibited.
 All of the computer resources used in this course are copyrighted material.
 Please respect these copyrights.
-The software for the CRSP access is available on the WRDS access site which can accessed from the Bartley network connections and from the Mendel computer lab.
-The PMSPP manual is available from the bookstore.
-The software can be used in any Microsoft Windows compatible computer.
-You may not use the PMSP software unless you have purchased a manual.
+The software for the CRSP access is available on the WRDS access site which can accessed from the Bartley network connections.
+The PMSP manual is available from the bookstore.
+The software can be used in any Microsoft Windows compatible computer that is running Windows XP, Windows 7 and Windows 10 Enterprise Edition or Professional Edition.
+Note that Home Editions will not work.
+It will work in Windows 8.1 but you should look for and download the Classic Windows screen for 8.1.
+There is a free download call DOSBox that will run PMSP in all Windows versions.
+You can also download DOSBox for the Apple OS X but PMSP is more difficult to run on an Apple MAC.
+You may not use the PMSP software unless you have purchased a manual at the bookstore.

 Outline for Second Term Paper

-NOTE: The CRSP dataset will be current to December 2007
+NOTE: The CRSP dataset is current to March 2022.

 All Four Parts have to be completed for the paper to be considered a complete paper.